 Never to be seen in the wild again.

 While many of the organizations are in Africa, many are not.
 They cover a wide variety of species in different areas around the world.
-Some are tiny operations like the Elephant Umbrella Fund, run by one person and focused on Asian Elephants, and others are larger organizations, like Wildlife Conservation Network, working around the world to save a variety of species.
+Some are small operations run by a few people focused on one species, and others are larger organizations, working around the world to save a variety of species.

 There are many, many, I haven’t included.
 But that doesn’t mean those aren’t also doing great work.